 Membership eligibility is determined by GPA and those that chose to join the organization take part in volunteering within the community.
-To be eligible for BSK membership at NECO, a student must attain a grade point average of 3.5 in their first professional year, a cumulative GPA of 3.4 in the first two years, a 3.3 cumulative GPA for the first three years and a 3.2 cumulative GPA for all four professional years.
+To be eligible for BSK membership at NECO, a student must attain a grade point average of 3.5 after every professional year.
 Beta Sigma Kappa is a highly honorable organization to be a part of.
 Learn more about membership in the Beta Sigma Kappa on their website.

 Faculty Advisor: Nicole Quinn

 Active BSK members are distinguished by a gold cord that is worn during the graduation ceremony.
 BSK members who have maintained the required academic standards throughout the four years of optometry school and who continue their club membership throughout these years will be distinguished by a gold and black cord that will be worn during the graduation ceremony.
 For further information, contact Swati Kumar who is the 2016-2017 President or faculty advisor Dr. Nicole Quinn.